• Home

 Come before 10 am in the mornings if you want to have the street all to yourself!
 And, if you can, come back at night when the lanterns are lit up!
 Most stores close around 8 pm, but the lights stay on until around 9 pm.

-• Location: Anning St, Sanmin District, Kaohsiung City, 807
+- Location: Anning St, Sanmin District, Kaohsiung City, 807

-• Getting there: Take the subway to Kaohsiung Main Station and then take exit 2.
+- Getting there: Take the subway to Kaohsiung Main Station and then take Exit 2.
 Once you’re at Zhangxi Road, keep an eye out for Cu Hotel, which sits right on the corner of Anning Street.

-Wander the sprawling grounds of Fo Guang Shan
+Wander around Fo Guang Shan

 You can’t visit Kaohsiung without dropping by the incredible Fo Guang Shan Monastery located just on the city’s outskirts.